-Data Visualisation: Netherlands’ organ donations, from donor to recipient
+Data Visualization: Netherlands’ organ donations, from donor to recipient

-Companies on the hunt for new ways to see data and the resulting insights must be able first to source the data, place it in the right tools, frame the right context around it – and finally to present the analytics in a deeply relevant, consumable form.
-This last step is often what is hardest for people who have not experienced powerful data visualisation.
+Companies on the hunt for new ways to see data and the resulting insights must be able first to source the data, place it in the right tools, frame the right context around it—and finally to present the analytics in a deeply relevant, consumable form.
+This last step is often what is hardest for people who have not experienced powerful data visualization.
 It is crucial to know the audience for the insights and provide crystal-clear context.
-In other words, make sure that you know the point you are trying to convey, and work backwards from there.
+In other words, make sure you know the point you are trying to convey, and work backward from there.

 Plus, meeting attendees remember this kind of analytics long after bar graphs fade into a distant memory.
 Imagine this kind of breakthrough during your next business review.

 Data Visualization: Deer movements, night and day